Bettinalisah/django-blog/README.md

 # django-blog

 ```
-A Blog application developed using Django framework
+A Blog application developed using Django and bootstrap